All Episodes

 That is interesting.

-Uh whether or not the mob and the media would ever want to pick up on that, no, they only if only if the squad is beating up Donald Trump.
+Whether or not the mob and the media would ever want to pick up on that?

-Uh Biden claimed the NAACP had always endorsed him.
+Biden claimed the NAACP had always endorsed him.

 They say it never happened.

-Uh, so a little problem there.
+So a little problem there.

-Vice President Biden's statement today represents the arrogant, out-of-touch attitude of a paternalistic white candidate who has the audacity to tell black people, the descendants of slaves that they're not black unless they vote for him.
+Vice President Biden's statement today represents the arrogant, out-of-touch attitude of a paternalistic white candidate who has the audacity to tell black people, the descendants of slaves, that they're not black unless they vote for him.

-Um what's interesting is the mob, the meat, they just want this to go away.
+What's interesting is the mob, the meat, they just want this to go away.

 You know, I shouldn't have been such a wise guy.